 - communicating and marketing to internal and external audiences

 The community outreach intern will receive an exit review/evaluation from department staff recapping their work and involvement as the community outreach intern.
 The intern will leave with an increased understanding of, as well as experience, working as part of a non-profit program team.

 Special Olympics Minnesota is an inclusive program designed to bring individuals with intellectual disabilities to participate in activities promoting physical fitness and athletic training, youth leadership, & disability awareness and advocacy.

 Internships are open to college freshman, sophomores, juniors, and seniors or recent graduates majoring in an appropriate field.
 Candidates must be available to work a minimum of 20 hours per week during normal business hours, with flexible scheduling.
-The community outreach internship may count toward course credits and will run from September 2017 through December 2017.
+The community outreach internship may count toward course credits.

 The position is located in Bemidji with some potential for remote work.
 Interns will be asked to travel as needed within 10 miles of Bemidji.